nvmcr/DataScience_HandBook/Statistics/README.md

 The main logic in these tests is we start with an hypothesis that difference between A and B is caused by random chance.
 This is our *null hypothesis*.
 Our hope then is that to prove this null hypothesis wrong.
 We will have an *alternative hypothesis* in contradictory to null.
 For example: Null could be No difference between A and B, then Alternative would be A is different from B.

-Hypothesis test are either one-tailed ot two-tailed tests.
+Hypothesis test are either **one-tailed ot two-tailed** tests.
 One tailed means, we know the result will go in only one direction.
 For example, null: A is better and alternativev: B is better.
 We only check if B is better.
 In two-tails, our alternative is both B is better and B is worse.
 We want to know in both directions.
-In general, many prefer two-tails.
+In general, many prefer two-tails as we might not know which direction to choose in one tail.
 ## Statistical Significance and p-Values
 If the result of the experiment is beyond the random chance, then the result is statistically significant.  **p-value** of an experiment is the probability of obtaining a result more than an observed result in other words it tells us the probability of the getting a result due to chance.
 Which means lesser thep value, influence of chance is less thus rejecting null hypothesis.
 The threshold of p-value is called **alpha-value**.
 Say we set an alpha value of 0.05, we are saying that we are willing to accept a 5% chance of making a **Type I error** (rejecting the null hypothesis when it is actually true).
 If the calculated p-value from the test is smaller than the alpha value, we reject the null hypothesis, since the observed result is unlikely to have occurred by chance alone at the chosen significance level.
 If the calculated p-value is larger than the alpha value, we fail to reject the null hypothesis, since the observed result could plausibly have occurred by chance, and we do not have sufficient evidence to reject it.
+## Statistical Power
+Statistical power, or sensitivity, is the likelihood of a significance test detecting an effect when there actually is one.
+The more power means the more probability that we can avoid **Type II error** (accepting null hypothesis when it is not the case).
 ## t-Tests
 All significance tests require that we specify a test statistic to measure the effect we are interested in.
 We use t-tests to determine whether the **means of two groups** are significantly different from each other.
 Our test stastistic used is t-value.
 The t-value is calculated by taking the difference between the means of the two groups and dividing it by the standard error of the difference between the means.
 Most commonly used t-tests are
 * Paired t-test